stevemclaugh/ubu3/Running_Transmission_on_a_VPS.md

 > <img src="img/Transmission.png" width="800" />

 Once Transmission finishes verifying your data, it will seed the files for anyone who opens the torrent file we just created at `/home/transmission-daemon/info/torrents/DataRefuge_001_test.torrent`.
-Download that file using an FTP client and share it with others.
+Download that file using an FTP client and distribute widely.

-You can find an active copy of the torrent file we just created [here](https://github.com/stevemclaugh/preservation-torrent/blob/master/Ubu_001_test.torrent?raw=true).
-Open it with [uTorrent](http://www.utorrent.com/), [Transmission](https://transmissionbt.com/), or your BitTorrent client of choice to start downloading (8.2 GB).

 &nbsp;